mattzeunert/mattzeunert.github.io/_posts/2017-04-11-debugging-macaca.md

 ## Running the Macaca server and Mocha separately

 If you try debugging `macaca run` directly you'll notice it won't pause on your breakpoints.
 The reason for that is that your test cases in`test.js` aren't executed as part of the main Macaca process, but separately through Mocha.
+To debug our tests we need to launch the Macaca server separately from the Mocha process.

-To run the two separately first run `macaca server`
+First run `macaca server`.

 Then locate the Mocha executable.
 In my case that was `node_modules/.bin/_mocha`.